DavidJacob/arch/EXTRAS.md

 * `libva-utils` to check VA-API settings.
 [See here](https://wiki.archlinux.org/title/Hardware_video_acceleration)
 * `intel-media-driver` the driver for my Dell XPS to support VA-API
 * setting up ventoy for recovery, you need the `ventoy-bin` package and `exfat-utils` for supporting exFAT filesystems
+* the package `ripgrep` is required by telescope.nvim